Registered 501(c)(3) National Public Health Nonprofit

 For patients, navigating the complex clinical field can be overwhelming.
 Understanding preventive steps is crucial for informed decisions and active participation in one’s own medical care.
 Knowing what drives disease – and acting early – can save lives.

-We are unwavering in our commitment to patients, providers, and communities delivering education and critical supportive resources from guiding smarter preventive screening tests at annual exams to navigating the complex world of tumor biomarkers in cancer care.
+We are unwavering in our commitment to patients, providers, and communities, delivering education and critical supportive resources from guiding smarter preventive screening tests at annual exams to navigating the complex world of tumor biomarkers in cancer care.
 MADP ensures everyone benefits from the promise of precision healthcare.

-MADP Closing the Gap: Precision Medicine for Every Community
+Precision Medicine for Every Community

 “Understand Today to Prevent Tomorrow.”